nkonstantinou/myrtanipieri.com/content/authors/Nikos-Konstantinou/_index.md

 ---
 # Display name
-name: Phivos Phylactou
+name: Nikos Konstantinou

 # Username (this should match the folder name)
 authors:
-- Phivos-Phylactou
+- Nikos-Konstantinou

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: Assistant Professor of Cognitive Neuroscience

 # Organizations/Affiliations
 organizations: